 You might not get the right to a cooling-off period if:

-- you're a business buyer
+- ·you're a business buyer

-- you bought from a private individual
+- you buy from a private individual and not a business

 - More about your rights when you buy from a private individual